 East Buno Road, which is just outside of Milford, is said to be the site of the grisly slayings of eight girls.
 Local stories say that the bodies of these girls were hidden in the woods near the road and, if you pull over and turn your engine off, you may encounter a paranormal fright.

-99.1 reports that motorists get the feeling that they are being watched and that they begin to see shadows flittering around the car.
+It is said that motorists get the feeling that they are being watched and that they begin to see shadows flittering around the car.
 Particularly brave souls that enter the woods have said they see human shapes either watching them or wandering aimlessly amongst the trees.

 And when you pull away, take a peek in your review mirror — some claim to have seen a human standing behind the car.